- Table of ContentsPrint

 The seven principles are crucial, but they may not create recovery on their own.
 Since many people use substances to increase their feelings of pleasure, CM treatments will benefit from being an environment that fosters positivity.
 By completing this, the program will reduce the ambivalence the person in recovery feels by offering a sense of caring, affirmation, and encouragement.

 Variations of Contingency Management

 Two main varieties of CM programs exist: voucher-based reinforcement (VBR) and prize incentives contingency management.

 In VBR, the person in recovery will receive one voucher for each urine sample provided that does not contain a drug of abuse.
 The value of the voucher is low initially.
 Over time, the worth increases to provide a greater desire to provide the sample and sense of accomplishment for testing clean.
 Once enough vouchers are collected, they can be exchanged for desirable items, food, and activities.
 The added benefit is that these rewards help promote an active, social, drug-free lifestyle.

 With prize incentives CM, the client will earn the ability to select prizes from a bowl by providing urine samples, attending treatment, taking medication as prescribed, and other wanted positive behaviors.
 The prizes will be written on a piece of paper with values up to a specific number like $100.
 The more desired behaviors the client performs, the better their chances for a larger prize.

-Barriers and Criticisms of Contingency Management
+Barriers and Criticisms

 Critics of CM believe that it is not the best intervention to treat addiction and dependence.
 See below for common criticisms and responses to those criticisms: